-- 8.48 Mastercard observed that [%].23 This is true, but it simply shows that most of the revenue impact was the result of a small number of fee changes.
-This does not affect the robustness of our analysis. - 8.49 Mastercard stated that many of these mandatory fees are integral to running the scheme, or to supporting the functions of authorisation, clearing and settlement in the case of processing fees.
+- 8.49 Mastercard stated that many of these mandatory fees are integral to running the scheme, or to supporting the functions of authorisation, clearing and settlement in the case of processing fees.
 These fees are not associated with any specific service but with participation in the scheme itself. - 8.50 Mastercard also mentioned other reasons why some fees were made mandatory.
 The first is the presence of network effects.
 Mastercard mentioned this as applying to the fees on two services: - Mastercard Cyber Secure: A suite of cyber security and risk management capabilities for issuers and acquirers.
-According to Mastercard, [≥]24 - Safetynet: A tool designed to monitor the transactional traffic of Mastercard's network and avoid large-scale fraud events.
+According to Mastercard, [>-].24 - Safetynet: A tool designed to monitor the transactional traffic of Mastercard's network and avoid large-scale fraud events.
 The associated fee is charged to issuers.
-Mastercard said that [%].25 - 8.51 In contrast with the reasons set out above, Mastercard offered a different explanation for the mandatory fees charged to acquirers for Mastercom Acquirer Collaboration.
+Mastercard said that [2-].25 - 8.51 In contrast with the reasons set out above, Mastercard offered a different explanation for the mandatory fees charged to acquirers for Mastercom Acquirer Collaboration.
 This service allows small merchants to avoid a chargeback process by agreeing to solve the dispute with the issuer through the intermediation of the acquirer.
 Acquirers, however, typically charge merchants for chargebacks, so they may have a financial incentive not to facilitate dispute resolution outside the chargeback process.
 While participation by merchants is optional, Mastercard explained that it was necessary to make the service mandatory to acquirers to address the misalignment of incentives between merchant and acquirer.
-Specifically, this mandatory service is necessary to allow the merchant to make an informed decision on whether to dispute the chargeback or not.26 - 8.52 Our selection includes three changes to opt-out fees: these relate to two scheme services to issuers Al Account Intelligence and Accountholder Authentication Value (AAV) validation and to a suite of non-core processing services provided to acquirers Transaction Investigator and Portfolio Analytics.27 In some cases, Mastercard replaced a legacy service with a new one; in the case of Al Account Intelligence, Mastercard introduced the fee after offering a six-month free trial of the service.28 In these three instances, Mastercard explained that it made the fees opt-out [%].
+Specifically, this mandatory service is necessary to allow the merchant to make an informed decision on whether to dispute the chargeback or not.26 - 8.52 Our selection includes three changes to opt-out fees: these relate to two scheme services to issuers AI Account Intelligence and Accountholder Authentication Value (AAV) validation and to a suite of non-core processing services provided to acquirers Transaction Investigator and Portfolio Analytics.27 In some cases, Mastercard replaced a legacy service with a new one; in the case of AI Account Intelligence, Mastercard introduced the fee after offering a six-month free trial of the service.28 In these three instances, Mastercard explained that it made the fees opt-out [>-]. - 8.53 One of the changes in our selection involved a change of optionality.
+In September 2019, AAV validation changed from opt-in to opt-out.
+Mastercard explained that from that month on AAV validation was going to be required under the revised Payment Services Directive (PSD2).
+Although customers can source the service from other providers, Mastercard decided to make it opt-out [≫].29